Elrick

 Elrick (An Eilreig) is a small village on the A944 road 7+1/2 mi west of the city of Aberdeen, Scotland.
 The name derives from a Gaelic word meaning a place where deer were driven for hunting.
 Elrick is also a common surname in the local area.

-Stagecoach operate services 5 & 6A to & from the city via Queens Road.
-Also 218 Alford -Foresterhill - Aberdeen.
+Crruently, Stagecoach Buses operates services 5 & 6A to & from the city via Queens Road.
+Also, the service 218 from Alford to Aberdeen.
+These buses all pass through the village.